ebook | $18.95 Short | ISBN: 9780262259477 | 390 pp. | 6 x 9 in | 5 charts, 11 graphs| October 2009

 H. Bruce Rinker is Science Chairman at North Cross School in Roanoke, Virgina, and the coeditor of Forest Canopies.

-"A book that takes us beyond the fractured view most have and illuminates the destructive trajectory on which our species has set our planet.
-Gaia in Turmoil also shows us how to come to terms withindeed become harmonious withourselves and the living planet Earth.
+“A book that takes us beyond the fractured view most have and illuminates the destructive trajectory on which our species has set our planet.
+Gaia in Turmoil also shows us how to come to terms with -- indeed become harmonious with -- ourselves and the living planet Earth.
 Essential reading for real citizenship.”--Thomas E. Lovejoy, The Heinz Center for Science, Economics and the Environment"—

 CHOICE Outstanding Academic Title, 2010.